Direct powers, ultrapowers and cumulative powers: Introduction

 As the last goal, we offer an application of the hierarchical constructions to real closed fields.
 We show that, at each ordinal stage of either a hierarchy generated by ultrapowers or quotiented cumulative powers, a suitable choice of ultrafilters produces hyperreal fields, whereas the hierarchy as a whole, under the assumption of Global Choice -- following results by Conway \cite{conway2000} and Ehrlich \cite{ehrlich1988} --, forms a real closed field isomorphic to the surreal numbers.

-This paper offers, therefore, cumulative function hierarchies as novel independent objects of study, with systematic analyses of their logical behavior and their relations with more usual functional constructions.
-The subject may be of interest for studying algebraic extensions of structures, as well as their model theoretic invariances.
+This paper offers cumulative power hierarchies as independent objects of study, with systematic analyses of their logical behavior and their relations with more usual functional constructions.
+As we shall see, the cumulative power of a given structure produces structures which are not, in general, isomorphic to ultrapowers or direct powers of that structure.
+Given their model theoretic invariances, as such, the subject should be of algebraic interest.
+We believe the results offer a novel perspective on classical power constructions and open several avenues for further research in model theory and its applications.

 The background theory in which the paper is developed may be taken to be ZFC, as many proofs make use of Choice.
-However, some results make the explicit assumption of Global Choice, at which point they may be interpreted as having NBG as their background.
+However, sometimes we might consider proper-class sized structures, and some results make the explicit assumption of Global Choice, at which point they may be interpreted as having NBG as their background.